You’ve probably seen this in movies a lot. Someone’s arrested and they suddenly get released from jail after issuing a payment – Bail.

 Again, it’s not technically required but helps a lot, especially when it comes to licensing exams.

 In order for you to become a bondsman, you must acquire a license.
 This means completing a pre-licensing course and passing the state licensing exams.
-The exam is of multiple-choice, and you have an hour to complete it.
+The exam is multiple-choice type, and you have an hour to complete it.
 It costs around $40-$100, depending on the state.

 After you receive your score, you apply for the state license.
 The exact procedure is to be found at the state’s department of insurance website.